itmam07/dotfiles/README.md

 # Itmam's dotfiles
-This is a repo for my dotfiles for various programs like zsh, starship ...
+This is a repo for dotfiles for various programs like zsh, starship ...

 ## Current configs:
 - starship